-- PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates and Joint Ventures Investment Entities: Applying the Consolidation Exception (Amendments)

-These amendments clarify that the exemption in PFRS 10 from presenting consolidated financial statements applies to a parent entity that is a subsidiary of an investment entity that measures all of its subsidiaries at fair value and that only a subsidiary of an investment entity itself and that provides support services to the investment entity parent is consolidated.
-The amendments also allow an investor (that is not an investment entity and has an investment entity associate or joint venture), when applying the equity method, to retain the fair value measurement applied by the investment entity associate or joint venture to its interests in subsidiaries.
+- PFRS 10, Consolidated Financial Statements and PAS 28, Investments in Associates and Joint Ventures Investment Entities: Applying the Consolidation Exception (Amendments) These amendments clarify that the exemption in PFRS 10 from presenting consolidated financial statements applies to a parent entity that is a subsidiary of an investment entity that measures all of its subsidiaries at fair value and that only a subsidiary of an investment entity itself and that provides support services to the investment entity and has an investment entity associate or joint venture), when applying the equity method, to retain the fair value measurement applied by the investment entity associate or joint venture to its interests in subsidiaries.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
 These amendments will not have any effect on the Group's consolidated financial statements. - PFRS 11, Joint Arrangements Accounting for Acquisitions of Interests in Joint Operations (Amendments)